SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    "uphold*" OR "stable" OR "fixed" OR "perpetual*" OR "lasting" OR "enduring" OR "facilitat*" )
 NEAR
-  ("income growth" OR "income growth rate" OR "per capita consumption" OR "per capita income" OR "welfare aggregate" OR "shared prosperity" OR "welfare distribution" OR "inclusive growth" )
+  ("income growth" OR "income growth rate" OR "growth in income" OR "per capita consumption" OR "per capita income" OR "welfare aggregate" OR "shared prosperity" OR "welfare distribution" OR "inclusive growth" )
  )
 AND
- (("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged" OR "unemployed"
+ ("bottom 40%" OR "bottom 40 percent" OR "bottom 40 per cent" OR "the poor" OR "poverty" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute$" OR "low income" OR "low-income" OR "disadvantaged" OR "unemployed"
-  )
-NEAR
-  ("household$" OR "people" OR "family" OR "families" )
   )
  )
 ```

 ### Target 10.2